What your printer needs to create knock-out labels.

 At Label Apeel, we’re coming across this more and more: people want fantastic decoration, designers are getting more and more creative when designing for decoration - and yet the final print is just not good enough to carry the hard work done before it.

 Achieving award-winning decoration is work for craftsmen - artisans who care as much for your product as you do.
+And want to create truly beautiful label designs.
 It’s certainly not work for those who want to turn presses as quickly as possible and don’t have the time to stop, think and discuss.
-We’ve spent the last 15-years developing our knowledge of decorative processes and this is our insight in to what makes a truly beautiful label…
+We’ve spent the last 20 plus years developing our knowledge of decorative processes and this is our insight in to what makes a truly beautiful label…

 Producing a beautiful label takes time.
 There’s a need to experience and learn the very best materials, as well as developing strong relationships with suppliers who share a zeal for excellence.
-Over the last 15 years we have done all of these things.
+Over the last two decades we have done all of these things.